EyadElshaer/Auto-Organize/README.md

                         └── Homework.pdf
 ```
 With this setup, your files are automatically organized into nested folders, saving you time and effort!

-> **Note:** Windows Defender may flag this application as a potential threat or unwanted software because it has permission to read and move files.
-However, rest assured that **Auto Organizer** is safe and does not contain any viruses or harmful components.

-> To prevent this warning, you can either temporarily disable Windows Defender or add Auto Organizer to the **exclusion list** in Windows Security settings.

 ## Support
 For issues or feature requests, please visit: